apache/cordova-docs/docs/en/2.1.0rc2/cordova/notification/notification.confirm.md

 - Ignores button names, always `'OK|Cancel'`.
 - There is no built-in browser function for `window.confirm`
     - You can bind `window.confirm` by assigning `window.confirm = navigator.notification.confirm;`.
-- Calls to `alert` and `confirm` are non-blocking and result is only available asyncronously.
+- Calls to `alert` and `confirm` are non-blocking and result is only available asynchronously.

 Bada 2.x Quirks
 ---------------